liviucotfas/ase-windows-applications-programming/11 - WinForms - CustomControl, Drawing.md

 ##  1. <a name='Objectives'></a>Objectives
 - understanding the concept of custom control;
-- understanding the differences between extended controls, composite controls and custom conrols;
+- understanding the differences between extended controls, composite controls and custom controls;
 - creating a custom control and using it in a different project;

 ##  2. <a name='ExtendedControlandCompositeControls'></a>Extended Control and Composite Controls